 A web application manages web projects and all other database objects.
-Functions, such as editing or saving colleague or order data are available.
+Functions, such as editing or saving identities or request data are available.
 A web application is a published web project with its subprojects, if these have been defined.

 Each web application has a dedicated intranet or Internet address.